 Find Anything on a Site With Inspect Element Search

 Wondering what goes into your favorite sites?
 Search is your best tool for that, aside from reading a site's entire source code.
 You could just open the default Elements view, press

 To get started, open Zapier.com in Chrome if you haven't already, then open Inspect Element, click the 3 vertical dots in the top-right corner of the Developer Tools pane (near the closing "X"), and select "Search All Files."
 The Search tab will appear on the bottom half of the Developer Tools pane.

 meta name into the search field, press your Enter key, and you'll immediately see every occurrence of "meta name" in the code on this page.
-Now, you can see if this page's metadata is accurate, the SEO keywords its targeting, and whether or not it's configured to let Google index it for search.
+Now, you can see this page's metadata, the SEO keywords its targeting, and whether or not it's configured to let Google index it for search.
 That's an easy way to see what your competitors are targeting—and to make sure you didn't mess anything up on your site.